-The University of Miami School of Law and the Rosenstiel School of Marine and Atmospheric Science offer a joint degree program in law and marine ecosystems and society.
-Upon completion of this program, a student earns the Juris Doctor degree from the School of Law and a Master of Professional Science in Marine Ecosystems from the Rosenstiel School.
+The University of Miami School of Law and the Rosenstiel School of Marine and Atmospheric Science offer a joint degree program in law and environmental science and policy.
+Upon completion of this program, a student earns the Juris Doctor degree from the School of Law and a Master of Professional Science from the Rosenstiel School.

 I also wanted to let you know where the University of Miami's Rosenstiel School of Marine and Atmospheric Science would be recruiting this upcoming Fall (PhD, MS, and Master of Professional Science).
 If you would like to bring us in to chat with clubs/organizations/classes, zoom, facetime, or even a phone call, please reach out to Josh Coco at firstname.lastname@example.org to set that up.

 *Application Deadlines: Rolling Admission